-Completion of this engineering curriculum does not fulfill requirements for the Associate in Arts or Associate in Science degree.
-Students are encouraged to select at least one course in either the humanities or social sciences that emphasizes non-Western cultures or minority cultures within the United States.
+2Students are encouraged to select at least one course in either the humanities and fine arts or social and behavioral sciences that emphasizes non-Western cultures or minority cultures within the United States.

-CHM 131 and CHM 132 may be substituted where required for specialized curricula as chemical engineering.
+3CHM 131 and CHM 132 may be substituted where required for specialized curricula as chemical engineering.
 Students should contact the engineering department chairperson for information.